SeSodesa/map-to-europass-credential/README.md

 This Rust library defines a mapping between university-specific accreditations and Europass credentials.
 The Europass API accepts [XML documents](https://github.com/european-commission-europass/Europass-Learning-Model/tree/master/Credentials) as input.
-The mapping therefore needs to perform an `<ATTAINMENT FORMAT>` → XML transformation.
+The mapping therefore needs to perform an `⟨ATTAINMENT FORMAT⟩` → XML transformation.
 The fields of university-specific attainments are also unlikely to have a one-to-one mapping between the [Europass Credential XML Model](https://github.com/european-commission-europass/Europass-Learning-Model/blob/master/Credentials/Credentials_Learning_Model.md)